HaomiaoLiu730/CS-3152/README.md

 LEFT/RIGHT KEY: move left/right
 UP KEY: jump
 X KEY: punch (the monster)
 MOUSE CLICK: first quick click to determine the direction, then hold to determine the power
-Z KEY: pick back a penguin